Julian Jootaek Kim: Voice

-Julian Kim is known as a Verdian baritone.
-In his youth, he admired Piero Cappuccilli, who could sing four phrases in a single breath and cover the tenor range.
-Kim can sing up to a high C note using his chest voice and is often likened to Cappuccilli.
-His voice is commonly described as a Verdi baritone, characterized by warmth, resonance, and excellent phrasing and tone.
-He is also said to have an appropriate accent and a nice touch of the 'R' sound in Italian.
-It is said that Kim possesses a vocal tone akin to that of Leo Nucci, who, during the Verdi competition, remarked to Kim, 'Lui canta come dio,' meaning 'He sings like a god.'
+Julian Kim is a Verdian baritone.
+Kim can sing up to a high C note using his chest voice and has often been compared to Cappuccilli.
+His voice has been described as a Verdi baritone, characterized by warmth, resonance, and phrasing and tone.
+Critics have also praised his Italian diction, particularly his pronunciation of the Italian 'R'.

 Notable performances

 Il barbiere di Siviglia

 Since Kim made his opera debut performing Il barbiere di Siviglia, he has portrayed the character of Figaro in the production 75 times across various cities in Italy.
-One of the most favored arias in his concerts is "Largo al factotum," beloved by both the artist himself and the audience.
-He humbly stated that while he may not pass as an Italian in everyday conversation, he could sing like one if he focused on diction and enunciation.
-It was not easy to be in Italian opera with a different mother tongue; only three other Korean Figaros had followed his footsteps in performing Il barbiere di Siviglia in Italy as of May 2024.
-The praise or mere acceptance was a big success.
-Continuous performance opportunities as Figaro, who needed to sing "Largo al factotum" full of rap-like tongue twisters, were the assurance of his success as an opera singer in Italy.
 Reviews of his Figaro performance stated: 'Julian Kim is Figaro: the Korean baritone would perhaps be more at ease in singing parts; the diction was not always exact, but the high notes were beautiful, the accent was lively, and the color of the voice remained beautiful,' 'The artistic direction, spearheaded by Cristiano Sandri, made unexpected choices in forming an excellent cast, well blended in terms of both vocal quality and stage presence.
 The result is a brilliant Figaro, vocally very well set up, portrayed by the South Korean Julian Kim,' and 'The cast is dominated by the bold and very youthful Figaro of Julian Kim: the Korean baritone brings to life and supports an unrestrained character through a bold and luminous melodiousness, and an irresistible stage presence.'